-When late-19th-century Europeans imagined their earliest ancestors, they likely conjured either the Old Testament or a dim impression of crude savages.
+When late nineteenth century Europeans imagined their earliest ancestors, they likely conjured either the Old Testament or a dim impression of crude savages.
 So it was with first doubt and then utter dismay that they learned about the sophisticated works of art painted in caves by Neolithic man.
-The impact this new canon – herds of burnt-umber bison, red ochre handprints, abstract designs composed of dots and lines in charcoal – on contemporary society can scarcely be overstated.
+The impact this new canon – herds of burnt-umber bison, red ochre handprints, abstract designs composed of dots and lines in charcoal – had on contemporary society can scarcely be overstated.
 Picasso, emerging dazed from a pilgrimage to a collection of 14,000-year-old cave paintings at Altamira in Spain, is said to have uttered the immortal line: ‘After Altamira, all is decadence.’

 Picasso’s awe is understandable.
 These discoveries expanded the limit of human intelligence.
 Moreover, the palette being used by our earliest ancestors overlapped in large part with the one he used himself.
 Rich red browns like burnt sienna, red ochre and umber – earth pigments – had, it turned out, been fundamental to creativity for tens of thousands of years.